 Focus on the few

-In the race to the future, less is more.
+In the race to the future, you need fewer management tools than you think.
 So I’ll help you travel light to move fast.

 But these critical matters are too often left to a whim or to chance.
 Managers misdiagnose the causes of underperformance, or make ill-informed decisions about what might enable them to do better.
-They grab at whatever new idea comes their way—and there are plenty of those.
-And in no time, “the tyranny of tools” becomes sand in the gears of their performance.
+They grab at whatever new idea comes their way, pile initiatives on top of each other—and never abandon any of them.
+In no time, “the tyranny of tools” becomes sand in the gears of their performance.